kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ### `kestra.jdbc.queues`

 Kestra queues based on database simulate queues doing long polling.
-It queries a `queues` table to detect new message.
+It queries a `queues` table to detect new messages.
 Change these parameters to reduce the latency (but increase load on the database).

 - `kestra.jdbc.queues.min-poll-interval`: is the minimum duration between 2 polls
 - `kestra.jdbc.queues.max-poll-interval`: is the maximum duration between 2 polls